What Is VO2 Max? The Complete Guide to the Longevity Metric That Matters Most

 What Drives VO2 Max: Training Protocols

-Zone 2 Training (Foundation)
+Zone 2 Training (The Foundation)

 VO2 Max Intervals (Zone 5)

-- 4 repetitions × 4 minutes at 90-95% max heart rate
+- 4 repetitions × 4 minutes at 90-95% of maximum heart rate

-- 3 minutes active recovery between intervals
+- 3 minutes of active recovery between intervals

 The 80/20 Distribution